facebookarchive/caffe2/_docs/mobile-integration.md

 #### Performance considerations

 Currently Caffe2 is optimized for ARM CPUs with NEON (basically any ARM CPU since 2012).
-Perhaps surprisingly, ARM CPUs outperform the on-board GPUs (our NNPACK ARM CPU implementation outperforms Apple's MPSCNNConvolution for all devices except the iPhone 7).
+Perhaps surprisingly, ARM CPUs outperform the on-board GPUs (our NNPACK ARM CPU implementation outperforms Apple's MPSCNNConvolution on devices older than iPhone 6s).
 There are other advantages to offloading compute onto the GPU/DSP, and it's an active work in progress to expose these in Caffe2.

 For a convolutional implementation, it is recommended to use NNPACK since that's substantially faster (~2x-3x) than the standard `im2col/sgemm` implementation used in most frameworks.
 Setting `OperatorDef::engine` to NNPACK is recommended here.
 Example: